 - Don’t wait until the last minute to send your Notice to Owner.
 Send your NTO as soon as you start working on the project.

-- One of the ways you can make the process easier for you and your company is by filling out a Project Information Sheet for each project.
+- One of the ways you can make the process easier for you and your company is by filling out a Project Information Sheet for every one of your projects.

 - Remember, sending a Notice to Owner does not mean you doubt your customer’s integrity, it’s just good business practice and is ordinarily perceived as such.